NonFunGerbils/Gerbils-Security-Guide-for-Crypto-and-NFTs/readme.md

 If you setup a software wallet, collected hundreds or thousands of NFTs and it is prohibitively expensive to transfer your NFTs to a new hardware wallet a better option to leaving them where they are is to import that seed to a hardware wallet and remove the seed from all previous wallets.

 This should only be done if it prohibitively expensive to just move the NFTs, which can otherwise be done in batches on Opensea by bundling upto 50 NFTs together.
 It is worth noting that although batched items transfer in one transaction the compute on the blockchain is still the same so gas will be similar to sending each one separately.

+### Wallet usage

+It is good practice to have hot wallets and cold wallets

+**Cold wallets** are stored offline, rarely accessed and used to keep assets of larger value **Hot wallets** are for day-to-day usage but are only used to keep smaller amounts of value

+To build on this principle you can further increase security - as suggested by Tagachi in our interview - by never enabling blind transaction signing or interacting with any smart contracts with your hardware / cold wallets, instead gp  cold wallet --> hot wallet --> contract interaction and vice versa the otherway.

+> In extreme cases different assets can be stored in separate hardware wallets for compartmentalisation

 ## Token approvals